Dr. Christopher J. Means

 -

-Today, I serve as the Associate Head of School at Broome Street Academy Charter High School, where I oversee instructional development, teacher coaching, and academic planning.
+Today, I serve as the Associate Head of School at Broome Street Academy Charter High School, overseeing instructional development, teacher coaching, and academic planning.
 I’m also the Founder and Executive Director of By All Means Leadership Alliance Inc. (BAMLA), a Brooklyn-based nonprofit that empowers underrepresented youth through culturally responsive mentorship, leadership development, and Youth Participatory Action Research (YPAR).

 I hold a Master of Arts in Teaching from NYU Steinhardt, with certifications in Social Studies, ELA, and Special Education, and a Bachelor’s degree from Indiana University.
 I’m a proud member of Kappa Alpha Psi Fraternity, Inc., and the Kappa Delta Pi Honor Society.